stefanosPap/Python_mini_problems/README.md

-Problems solved when I was learning Python
+Problems solved when I was learning Python.